Paul Devereux: Dragon Project

 Devereux is the director of the Dragon Project Trust, which in the past used scientific measuring instruments as well as primary sensing (using dowsers and self-proclaimed psychics) to test modern rumours and traditional folklore of there being "energies" at sacred places.
 Between 1990 and 2000, it ran an ambitious ancient sites dream research programme (a modern, updated research version of ancient "temple sleep" practices).

 UFOs

 Devereux states that he suspects a small percentage of unexplained aerial phenomena are literally unexplained flying objects, their nature currently unknown.
 He strongly doubts they are extraterrestrial craft but rather exotic natural phenomena – probably some form of plasma with extraordinary properties.
-He coined the term “earth lights" to label these type of phenomena.
+He coined the term “earth lights" to label these types of phenomena.
 Most UFO sighting reports he thinks result from misperceptions of astronomical objects, atmospheric effects such as mirages, or aircraft and other mundane objects, or downright hoaxes.
 Some reports, he feels, also stem from psycho-social causes.
 Devereux states that he became interested in unexplained aerial phenomena because of a bizarre sighting of his own in 1967.